-The biggest difference between domestic violence and other forms of assault is that domestic violence occurs between an aggressor and victim within the same family or household.
-These relationships between the parties can often complicate prosecution of the crimes, since victims may be reluctant to see someone so close to them get punished.
+The biggest difference between domestic violence and other forms of assault is that domestic violence involves people within the same family or household.
+However, it's these very relationships that can often complicate prosecution of the crimes, since victims may be reluctant to see someone so close to them get punished.
 When that happens, victims may stop cooperating with police and prosecutors and recant their previous statements about the attacks.

 A victim's statements to the police about domestic violence will be used both to charge the attacker with crimes and as evidence for the prosecution.
-If the victim later changes his or her story or withdraws the statement all together, it's known as recanting.
+If the victim later changes his or her story or takes back the statement altogether, it's known as recanting.
 This can happen at any time during the case, including at trial, but is often done early on in an attempt to get the charges dropped against the attacker.

-There's no universal reason why victims of domestic violence later recant statements against their attackers, but the close relationship between them usually plays a big role in changing the victim's story.
-In some situations, it's the fear of more violence in the future if the attacker is acquitted or the charges are dropped, or even after the attacker spent time behind bars.
-This fear is especially pronounced when local police and government resources exist to make sure victims are protected when their attackers are released.
+There's no universal reason why victims of domestic violence later recant statements against their attackers, but the close relationship between them usually plays a big role.
+In some situations, it's the fear of more violence in the future if the attacker is acquitted or the charges are dropped, or if the attacker reappears after spending time behind bars.
+This fear is especially pronounced when local police and government lack resources to make sure victims are protected when their attackers are released.

 Surprisingly, some victims recant out of a sense of guilt.
 This is usually prompted by their attacker making themselves out to be a victim of the criminal justice system.
 In a study of jailhouse conversations between domestic violence perpetrators and their victims, researchers saw a pattern of the attackers minimizing the situation, then appealing for sympathy and, ultimately, asking the victim to recant.